chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 #### Economy & Trade
 * Exports: Spices (cloves, nutmeg, pepper), tropical hardwoods (teak, ebony), gemstones, gold, textiles, and medicinal herbs.
-* Imports: Silks and porcelain from Sihai, finished metalwork from Nihon, incense, and ideas.
+* Imports: Silks and porcelain from Sihai, finished metalwork from Nihori, incense, and ideas.
 * The Monsoon Marketplace: Ayokha's entire trade cycle is built around the predictable monsoon winds.
 Ships arrive from the west with one monsoon, trade in the ports for six months, and depart with the reverse monsoon.
 This makes its harbors some of the most cosmopolitan places in the world, filled with temporary communities of foreign merchants.

 #### Religion & Spirituality